mu-semtech/mu-cache/README.md

   - `STORE_CLEARED_URLS`: Stores the URLs to be cleared in the triplestore.
   - `MU_SPARQL_ENDPOINT`: Use this environment variable if you need to have the database on a different endpoint than http://database:8890/sparql
+  - `SOURCE_URI`: Optional identification for this specific service, which is added to the cache clearing events in the triplestore.
+Can be used to distinguish events from multiple mu-cache instances.
+Defaults to `http://semantic.works/services/mu-cache/default`.